How To Rock Architectural Signage for 30 Years

 Cell phones, Fax machines, the Internet, websites and social media didn't exist 30 years ago either.
 We set up sales calls on rotary phones in our basement, at pay phones in hotel lobbies and even at roadside parks.

-Our business has now evolved from being a supplier of primarily interior signage solutions to a full service signage company that provides exterior signage, digital and electronic signage, along with donor recognition systems.
-We are now international in scope with business relationships in Europe, the Middle East and Israel.
+Our business has now evolved from being a supplier of primarily interior signage to a full service architectural signage company that provides the planning and design services of exterior signage, digital and electronic signage, along with donor recognition systems.
+We are now international in scope with business relationships in Europe, the Middle East, and Israel.

-What hasn’t changed is our continued interaction and relationship building with the A&E, graphic design and general contractor communities.
-They remain an important part of our business and we rely on these folks to continue to grow our business.
+What hasn't changed is our continued interaction and relationship building with the architectural, design and construction communities.

 What 30 Means

 Being in business for 30 years means that for the most part, through good times and bad, we have persevered, taken care of our customers, championed our employees, changed with the times, respected our vendors and stayed entrepreneurial.
-We are clearly proud of this accomplishment but remain humble to say the least in that it “Takes a Village”.
+We are clearly proud of this accomplishment but realize that it "Takes a Village".